jonathancone/svn-utils/README.md

 svn-utils
 =========

-Python based utilities for working with Subversion
+Small utilities for working with Subversion